murilovarela/mr-slack-bot/README.md

 # Merge Request Slack Bot

-This is a bot to get people to review your MR.
+This is a bot to get people to review your MR. Simply paste your link in the review channel and the bot will let people know you need a review.

 ## Features

-- Mention reviewers in Slack
+- Mention reviewers in Slack.
-- Adds MR description to comment
+- Adds MR title and description to slack reply.
-- Displays when MR is draft/open/merged/closed
+- Displays when MR is a draft/open/merged/closed with emojis.
+- Remind people to review every hour.

 ## How to develop it locally